tangentsoft/pidp8i/src/cc8/README.md

 To try it out:

-Boot OS/8 from the included RK05 image with:

-     $ bin/pidp8i-sim boot/cc8.script

-Note that this is a different version of OS/8 than the one currently distributed in the IF=0, IF=3, and IF=7 positions in the PiDP-8/I boot scheme.
-It is version V3Q (up from V3D) and it is configured to smash lowercase input to uppercase only in the OS/8 command processor.
-Lowercase input in the text editor will be saved as lowercase.
+Boot OS/8 within the PiDP-8/I environment as you normally would.
+If you're at the Linux command prompt within the PiDP-8/I source tree, you can start it most easily with a `make run` command.

-With this special CC8 OS/8 environment running, you can enter a C programme in lower case via the editor.
+With the OS/8 environment running, you can enter a C programme in lower case via the editor.

 Before getting into the text editor, try building a copy of one of the example programs: